 Rather than drafting new Articles from scratch (at some expense), most companies adopt the Model Articles of Association provided by Companies House.

 Model Articles provide sensible default rules covering company matters like share allotment, director appointments, meetings, remuneration and the powers of directors and shareholders.
-They reflect the latest company law and corporate governance best practice.
+They reflect UK company law and widely accepted governance practice.

 Some useful links